Lullabot/information-security-policy/communications/cloud.md

    - How do they handle accidental input of sensitive information?

 3. **Permissions**:
-   - What integrations does the service require (e.g., calendars, email, file storage)?
+   - What third-party integration does the service require (e.g., calendars, email, file storage)?
    - If it requires more than basic login information, involve the security team for review.

 4. **Security History**: